SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Preliminary and Related Work

 \section{Preliminary and Related Work}

 In this section, we first introduce the background of LVLMs, including their general structure and inference process.
-Then, we review visual attention boosting methods for hallucination mitigation in LVLMs.
+Then, we review VAA methods for hallucination mitigation in LVLMs.

-\textbf{LVLM structure.} LVLMs typically consist of three core components: (i) a visual encoder, (ii) a modality connector for cross-modal alignment, and (iii) a \emph{large language model} (LLM) backbone \citep{liu2024llavanext, Bai2025Qwen3VLTR, Wang2025InternVL35AO}.
-Given an input image $I$, the visual encoder extracts a sequence of visual representations, which are subsequently projected into the textual embedding space via the connector.
-This process produces $N_i$ visual tokens $\mathbf{X}_i \in \mathbb{R}^{N_i \times d}$, where $d$ denotes the hidden dimension.
-In parallel, the LLM tokenizer encodes the input text prompt into $N_p$ textual tokens $\mathbf{X}_p \in \mathbb{R}^{N_p \times d}$.
-The visual and text tokens are then concatenated to form the joint input sequence:

-which is fed into the LLM backbone.
-As autoregressive generation proceeds, the growing number of generated text tokens, in contrast to the fixed set of visual tokens, increasingly dominates the attention distribution, causing the model to place less emphasis on visual information and become more influenced by language priors, which in turn leads to hallucinations \citep{Liu2024PayingMA, Liu2025MoreTL}.
+\textbf{LVLM structure.} Given an input image and text prompt, an LVLM encodes the image into visual tokens $\mathbf{X}_i \in \mathbb{R}^{N_i \times d}$ and the prompt into text tokens $\mathbf{X}_p \in \mathbb{R}^{N_p \times d}$.
+These tokens are concatenated as $\mathbf{X}=[\mathbf{X}_i;\mathbf{X}_p]$ and fed into the LLM backbone for autoregressive generation.
+As autoregressive generation proceeds, the growing number of generated text tokens, in contrast to the fixed set of visual tokens, increasingly dominates the attention distribution, causing the model to place less emphasis on visual information and become more influenced by language priors \citep{Liu2024PayingMA, Liu2025MoreTL}.

 \textbf{LVLM inference.} During inference, LVLMs generate a response sequence $R = \{y_1, \ldots, y_L\}$ in an autoregressive manner.
 At each generation step $t$, the model predicts the next token conditioned on the input visual tokens $\mathbf{X}_i$, the input text tokens $\mathbf{X}_p$, and the previously generated tokens $\{y_1, \ldots, y_{t-1}\}$.
 At each step, the influence of visual and textual information on next-token prediction is governed by the self-attention mechanism within the LLM.
 Specifically, within the $l$-th Transformer layer, causal self-attention is applied over the combined token sequence.
 For the newly generated token at step $t$, the query $\mathbf{Q}_l^{(t)}$ attends to all cached keys $\mathbf{K}_l$ via: